Docs Menu

 Don't include sensitive information such as Personally Identifiable Information (PII) or Protected Health Information (PHI) in your resource tags.
 Other MongoDB services, such as Billing, can access resource tags.
 Resource tags are not intended for private and sensitive data.
 To learn more, see Sensitive Information.

-Click Save at the end of your cluster configuration form to save your changes.
+Click Save Draft at the end of your cluster configuration form to save your changes.

-Clicking Save prompts Atlas to send an email to the email address associated with your Atlas account with a link to return to your modified cluster configuration form.
+Clicking Save Draft the first time prompts Atlas to send an email to the email address associated with your Atlas account with a button to return to your modified cluster configuration form.

 You can return to the form to:

-• Reset your changes made by selecting Reset to default configuration on the pop-up that appears.
+• Reset your changes made by clicking Reset on the pop-up that appears.

 Click Review Changes to review the changes you have made.